uio-carpentry/organisational/workshop_operations/onboarding.md

 ### Teaching Principles

-* our instructors have successfully taken the [Carpentries Instructor Training](https://docs.carpentries.org/topic_folders/instructor_training/index.html)
+* most of our instructors have successfully taken the [Carpentries Instructor Training](https://docs.carpentries.org/topic_folders/instructor_training/index.html)
 * we teach according to the teaching principles developed by Greg Wilson and The Carpentries community
 * a good guide to teaching the Carpentries way is Wilson's book [Teaching Tech Together](https://teachtogether.tech/)
+* the Science Library will make a class room set of Wilson's book available

 ### Code of Conduct

-* with our workshops - official, inofficial, and others - we agree to abide to the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) developed by the Carpentries community
+* with our workshops - official, non-standard, and others - we agree to abide to the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) developed by the Carpentries community
 * instructors and helpers must familiarize themselves with the Code of Conduct
 * instructors must inform the workshop participants about the Code of Conduct and that they have to abide by it in order to participate